Dragonsteamtv/Programming_Languages/ethical_hacking/CTFs/PicoCTF/General_skills.md

 Conclusion:
 Hints Needed: 0 | Personal diffculty: 1/10 |

-/// CTF 3: Wave a flag
+/// CTF: Wave a flag
 Description
 Can you invoke help flags for a tool or binary?
 This program has extraordinarily helpful information... {https://mercury.picoctf.net/static/f95b1ee9f29d631d99073e34703a2826/warm}